IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/James_Clerk_Maxwell" target="_blank">James Clerk Maxwell</a>

->“I had no need of that hypothesis.”
-[When <a href="https://en.wikipedia.org/wiki/Napoleon" target="_blank">Napoleon</a> said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]

->“Read <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Euler</a>, read Euler, he is the master of us all.”

-― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>

 >“It is a great pity that human beings cannot find all of their satisfaction in scientific contemplativeness.”

 >“Prediction is very difficult, especially about the future.”